 - Find a clean, cool, and dark place to store your clothes

 - Check your clothing storage periodically

 Wash, Dry, and Iron All of Your Clothing

-The first thing you need to do is wash, dry, and iron all of your clothes.
+First, you need to do is wash, dry, and iron all of your clothes.
 It is important to clean your clothes before storing them to make sure they stay fresh throughout their time in storage.
-If you dont wash your clothes before storing them, stains or marks can settle creating unpleasant odors.
+If you don’t wash your clothes, stains or marks can settle creating unpleasant odors.

 Washing your clothes can also give you a great opportunity to do some sorting.
 Become a closet organizer for the day and decide what you want to keep, sell, and donate.
 This is a great space-saving technique that will reduce the number of items you will keep in storage.

 If you plan on storing clothing, it is important that you fold them properly.
 Deciding to toss clothing into cardboard boxes and leaving them in a storage unit can cause them to badly wrinkle and settle.
 If this happens, it can become very difficult to get the wrinkles out, resulting in your clothes having a shorter shelf life.